mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-sun-classes.md

 if (IDOK != dlg.DoModal())
 	return cancel; // User cancelled.

-// Copy edited sun back to the working sun. sun.CopyFrom(ds.Sun());
+// Copy edited sun data back to the working sun. sun.CopyFrom(ds.Sun());

-... // Do something with the edited sun here.
+... // Do something with the updated working sun here.
 ```